tmcclintock/Encore/README.md

 Rockstar Configuration
 ======================
-There is no standard rockstar format file.
+There is no standard Rockstar format file.
 That is, in a Rockstar halo catalog, the xyz-positions and masses for a halo can be in any column.
 This configuration must be specified in a "rockstar_config" file.